 While insurance policies must now cover treatment for substance use disorders and mental health conditions to the same extent that they cover other medical conditions, technically, policies will only cover what an authorized supervising professional determines to be “medically necessary.”

-- Call the member services department at your insurance company – have your membership identification number ready.
+- You may choose to work with your insurance company yourself.
+You may call the member services department at your insurance company – have your membership identification number ready.

 - Write down the name of the representative(s) you speak with, as well as any notes about the conversation.